Malvern Link: Ancient and medieval

+According to Brian S. Smith, "The many local placenames ... which first appear in thirteenth century records were probably current a full century earlier. ...
+By 1276 ... there was, therefore, a probable population of at least 200 scattered in the old hamlets of Baldenhall, Guarlford, Poolbrook and the Link ..."

 The Link Stone

 A perambulation of the boundaries of the Malvern Chase in 1584 describes "a great Stone in a Tufte of bushes" at Link Top which was recorded on a Stuart map as the "Whore Stone" (meaning hoar or ancient stone).

 In 1744 the Link Stone was located at the beginning of Pickersleigh road.
 It has since been relocated to the St Matthias churchyard.